SrinidhiPalwayi/Blackjack/README.md

 The deck and hands store the cards as a list

+When taking user inputs, the same question is repeated until the user gives a valid input

+I chose to use python because it's an object oriented language and I'm very familiar with it

 # TO DO
 If I spent more than the recommended 3 hours on the game I would add more tests for the game such as: